kubedb/docs/docs/guides/mongodb/reconfigure/sharding.md

   }
 ```

-As we can see from the configuration of running mongodb, the value of `maxIncomingConnections` has been changed from `10000` to `20000` in all type of nodes.
+As we can see from the configuration of ready mongodb, the value of `maxIncomingConnections` has been changed from `10000` to `20000` in all type of nodes.
 So the reconfiguration of the database is successful.

-### Reconfigure using new Data
+### Reconfigure using inline config

 Now we will reconfigure this database again to set `maxIncomingConnections` to `30000`.
-This time we won't use a new configMap.
-We will use the data field of the `MongoDBOpsRequest`.
-This will merge the new config in the existing configMap.
+This time we won't use a new secret.
+We will use the `inlineConfig` field of the `MongoDBOpsRequest`.
+This will merge the new config in the existing secret.

 #### Create MongoDBOpsRequest